-One of my cousins, to be specific, fell in this second category which raised my eyebrow(s).
-He’s computer-literate (well, much more than that), uses internet and it shouldn’t be any tough for him to adapt Facebook.
+One of my cousins, to be specific, fell into this second category which raised my eyebrow(s).
+He’s computer-literate (well, much more than that), uses the internet and it shouldn’t be any tough for him to adapt Facebook.
 His wife’s already there.
 We are a Facebook-recognized family, with almost everyone there except him.
 Being a devotee I felt the urge to ask him to join the fraternity.

 Thanks to my partial (and very little) study of Bhagwad-Gita, the first thought was to challenge my own view.
 And in no time, I came up with these five first reasons why my cousin should NOT join Facebook:

-1. Primary Communication Channel: Facebook on computer, and eventually on mobile.
+1. Primary Communication Channel: Facebook on a computer, and eventually on mobile.
 Soon it becomes the first (and only?) method of contacting a person.
-We tend to contact people via ‘posting on wall’ or ‘sending a message’ on Facebook instead of calling, SMSing or emailing normally.
+We tend to contact people via ‘posting on the wall’ or ‘sending a message’ on Facebook instead of calling, SMSing or emailing normally.
 We assume the other person will also check her/his Facebook account the first thing in the morning, way before brushing the teeth or rushing to loo.

 Very recently my college-friend Jeeva was in Bangalore; he ‘sent a message’ to me on Facebook (instead of sending an email or SMS or call) which I failed to check in time.
 And what we missed could’ve been one of the greatest evenings in six years, pending since the graduation.

 2. He, Who Is On Facebook, Only Exists: People (we all, that is) start becoming judgemental about others (friends and family) based on their Facebook presence.
 If one’s not here, s/he may not actually exist.
 It straight away adds to her/his social crisis.
 Obviously, if you’re NOT on Facebook, you’re at least one point less than others who are.
 Duh!